danfimov/jetbrains-academy/README.md

 ## About

-Repository with solutions to educational problems and educational projects from the JetBrains Academy website
+Repository with solutions to educational problems and educational projects from the JetBrains Academy website.
+Check my profile [here](https://hyperskill.org/profile/105576442).

 ## Tracks